Flynn752/for-the-win/content/Blog/Timeshift saves the day!.md

   - linux
   - Flynn
 ---
-I had a moment of frustration and panic today when I turned on my workstation and discovered the updates from last night had broken my Nvidia drivers and caused the system to boot into a broken state, I had to unplug all but one of my four displays to get a usable system.
+I had a moment of frustration and panic today when I turned on my workstation and discovered the updates from last night had broken the Nvidia drivers and caused the system to boot into a broken state, I had to unplug all but one of the four displays to get a usable system.

 After a few minutes of thought, I remembered that when I setup the system over a year ago I also setup [[Timeshift]] with daily automatic snapshots!
-So I opened [[Timeshift]] and selected restore using the previous snapshot and after rebooting was presented with a fully functioning system with active Nvidia drivers.
+So I opened [[Timeshift]] and selected restore using the previous daily snapshot and after rebooting was presented with a fully functioning system with active Nvidia drivers.

 I'm sure hours of frustration was saved versus trying to fix the broken Nvidia drivers!